 All calories are not created equally, so what we have to do is dedicate certain percentages of calories to three main components that fuel our metabolisms.

-Those three components are Proteins, Carbohydrates and Fats.
+Those three components are proteins, carbohydrates, and fats.

-Your meal plan, which you will find momentarily has been created on the 40-40-20 principle.
+Your meal plan, which you will find momentarily, has been created on the 40-40-20 principle.

-What this means is that we took your total caloric intake and divided it up amongst proteins, carbohydrates and fats in order to get a desired result.
+What this means is that we took your total caloric intake and divided it up amongst proteins, carbohydrates, and fats in order to get a desired result.

-40% of your daily calories has been dedicated to Protein
+Forty percent of your daily calories have been dedicated to protein.

-40% of your daily calories has been dedicated to Carbohydrates
+Forty percent of your daily calories have been dedicated to carbohydrates.

-20% of your daily calories has been dedicated to Fats.
+Twenty percent of your daily calories have been dedicated to fats.

-What this ratio does is it allows your body to become a fat burning machine, while allowing you to sustain and build lean muscle mass and also fuel your metabolism so that you have a surplus of consistent energy.
+What this ratio does is allow your body to become a fat-burning machine while also allowing you to sustain and build lean muscle mass as well as fueling your metabolism so that you have a surplus of consistent energy.

-We’ve done all the math for you!
+We’ve Done All the Math for You!

 Soon, you will find your meal plan.

-And we have done all of the math for you already!
+And we have already done all of the math for you!

-Your meal plan contains the correct caloric intake, correct ratios and correct portion sizes for every single meal.
+Your meal plan contains the correct caloric intake, correct ratios, and correct portion sizes for every single meal.

-Your body will have no choice, but to change!!
+Your body will have no choice but to change!

-Now this meal plan isn’t the typical one page meal plan that has you eating chicken and broccoli, every day, for the rest of your life.
+Now, this meal plan isn’t the typical one-page meal plan that has you eating chicken and broccoli every day for the rest of your life.
 That is not realistic!

-We created this meal plan so that it is extremely simple to follow and it is loaded with tons of options, so that you’ll never get bored.
+We created a meal plan that is extremely simple to follow and is loaded with tons of options so that you’ll never get bored.

-Without further Ado, I present your meal plan……
+Without further ado, I present your meal plan…

-(Enter meal plan here)
+(Enter appropriate meal plan here)

-You should have options… Lots and lots of options!!
+You Should Have Options—Lots and Lots of Options!

-What makes any meal plan successful is consistency, but what helps with being able to consistent is variety, so that you don’t get bored.
+What makes any meal plan successful is consistency, but what helps with being consistent is variety so that you don’t get bored.

-Every FitNatik meal plan includes the approved FitNatik Food Data Base, which allows you to make substitutions to your meal plans with peace of mind that you are not sabotaging your result.
+Every FitNatik meal plan includes the approved FitNatik Food Database, which allows you to make substitutions to your meal plans with peace of mind that you are not sabotaging your results.

-How to use the FitNatik Food Database
+How to Use the FitNatik Food Database

-By following the few simple steps outlined here, you will find that it is extremely easy to swap out any food item for another item in order to create an endless menu of delicious possibilities.
+By following the simple steps outlined here, you will find that it is extremely easy to swap out any food item for another item in order to create an endless menu of delicious possibilities.

 First, what is the item to be swapped out?

-When making a substitution, the first thing we need to do is to find out whether or not the item we want to exchange is a protein, carbohydrate or a fat.
+When making a substitution, the first thing we need to do is find out whether the item we want to exchange is a protein, carbohydrate, or fat.

 This is extremely important!

-We can only swap a protein for another protein, a carbohydrate for another carbohydrate and a fat for another fat.
+We can only swap a protein for another protein, a carbohydrate for another carbohydrate, and a fat for another fat.

 If we try to swap out a protein for a carbohydrate, our caloric ratios will be out of balance and results can suffer.